Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/functions/functions-content.md

 f(-1) = 2(-1) + 3 = -2 + 3 = 1

-Now image a function that takes in "Cat sat on a" and returns "mat" - that function would be a lot more difficult to create, but neural networks (LLMs) can learn it.
+Now imagine a function that takes in "The cat sat on a" and returns "mat" - that function would be a lot more difficult to create, but neural networks (LLMs) can learn it.

 ### Example 2: Quadratic Function f(x) = x² + 2x + 1